Online Teaching and Learning

 A strong sense of community will enhance your online class and contribute to student success.
 Taking measures to make sure your class is free from disruption and intrusion can help!
 Here are a few ways to achieve these goals:

-In the Zoom web portal always check your advanced meeting settings.
-In “meeting details” select the meeting options that will best fit your class format:
+In the UF Zoom web portal check your advanced meeting settings.
+You can learn more about your profile and basic meeting settings in the Zoom Learning Center In “meeting details” select the meeting options that will best fit your class format:

 • Allow joining before the host.